-2.0 hours lecture, 3.0 hours laboratory Recommended Preparation: ID 10

-The application of programming, theory and techniques in residential and commercial space planning.
+2.0 hours lecture, 3.0 hours laboratory Recommended Preparation: ID 10 Grading: letter grade or credit/no credit The application of programming, theory and techniques in residential and commercial space planning.
 Skills in drafting and presentation techniques are emphasized in the studio.